 Good practices with respect to effective partnering are well established.
-The Government of Canada and others should ensure that partnerships are grounded in the needs, interests and comparative advantages of different stakeholders, based on clearly defined goals, roles and responsibilities, and structured to allow for monitoring of success, communication, flexibility and course correction.
+They point to ensuring that partnerships are grounded in the needs, interests and comparative advantages of different stakeholders, based on clearly defined goals, roles and responsibilities, and structured to allow for monitoring of success, communication, flexibility and course correction.

-How to cite this document: Kindornay, Shannon, and Kocaata, Zeki.
+How to cite this document: Kindomay, Shannon, and Kocaata, Zeki.
 2019.
-A whole-of-society approach: Partnerships to realize the 2030 Agenda in Canada.
+A whole-of-society approach: Partnerships to realize the 2030 Agenda.
 Good Practice in 2030 Agenda Implementation Series.
 Vancouver and Ottawa: British Columbia Council for International Cooperation and Canadian Council for International Co-operation.